Welcome to New Zealand's Alps 2 Ocean Cycle Trail®

 Whichever option you choose, the Alps 2 Ocean Cycle Trail is sure to be a great destination and a most memorable experience.

 Please check the Trail Status page for the latest updates on the amenities that are currently open along the Alps 2 Ocean Cycle trail.

 Important Update : New Zealand is at Level 1 restrictions

-The Governments Guidelines at Alert Level 1 allow everyone to return without restriction to work, school, sports and domestic travel, and you can get together with as many people as you want..
+The Governments Guidelines at Alert Level 2 allow everyone to return without restriction to work, school, sports and domestic travel, and you can get together with no more than 100 people at one time.

 As we unite to recover from the effects of COVID-19, it's still important that we keep the basic hygiene measures, including washing your hands and coughing or sneezing into your elbow.

 We should all continue to keep track of where we’ve been and who we’ve seen to assist with rapid contact tracing if it is required.